 Intraocular Lens Options

 The goal of surgery is to replace the cloudy lens with a permanent, transparent, intraocular lens, made of a specialized plastic.
+These lenses are sometimes referred to as cataract implants.
 Once the cataract is removed, it cannot return.
-In addition to restoring clarity to the patient’s vision, the surgeon has the ability to choose any strength intraocular lens to correct for any underlying refractive error the patient may have had throughout life.
+In addition to restoring clarity to the patient’s vision, the surgeon has the ability to choose any strength intraocular lens for any underlying refractive error the patient may have had throughout life.

 The third lens group is the multifocal intraocular lens, a lens that can free the patients from glasses correction at both distance and near.
 This lens uses the principles of diffraction and refraction to focus light though different sections of the lens based of the visual demand.